Svedrin/hgit/README.md

 hgit branch -> CREATE ONE rather than force me to check out a thing that does not yet exist, wtf

+# Is it for me?

+hgit is probably for you if you liked HG and SVN, and you're used to cloning your repos something like this:

+    git clone git@github.com:octocat/Spoon-Knife.git
+    cd Spoon-Knife
+    git remote add svedrin git@github.com:Svedrin/Spoon-Knife.git
+    git remote add otherfolks git@github.com:OtherFolks/Spoon-Knife.git
+    git remote add someoneelse git@github.com:SomeOneElse/Spoon-Knife.git

+If this sounds vaguely familiar, hgit may work for you.
+If not, then many of hgit's assumptions are probably going to bite you rather than help you.

 # Workflow for a repo of your own (you own it)